CUH Logo

 • Nausea, vomiting, dizziness or rarely palpitations and fever.

-If any of this happens you must phone 01223 217217 and you will be asked to come into hospital to have a full assessment.
+If any of this happens you must phone Clinic 23 on 01223 217217 and you will be asked to come into the Rosie to have a full assessment.

 When to contact the hospital

-• If the Propess® falls out - If the Propess® falls out, you will need to return to the hospital.
+• If the Propess® falls out - If the Propess® falls out, you will need to return to the Rosie.
 It may need to be reinserted.
 Do not worry!
-If the pessary has fallen into a ‘clean area’ (e.g., your underwear, the bed or chair, not on the floor) then telephone and bring it back to hospital with you, keeping it clean.
-If it has fallen onto a ‘dirty area’ e.g., the floor, then we may either insert another pessary or insert different medication depending on when it fell out and the condition of your cervix.
+If the pessary has fallen into a ‘clean area’ (e.g., your underwear, the bed or a chair, not on the floor) then telephone and bring it back to hospital with you, keeping it clean.
+If it has fallen onto a ‘dirty area’ (e.g., the floor or toilet), then we may either insert another pessary or insert different medication depending on when it fell out and the condition of your cervix.

 • Onset of labour - If your contractions are becoming very regular, frequent (more than one every three minutes), long and/or very painful, then we may ask you to come back to the hospital.
 Phone and talk to a midwife first.

-• Fresh red bleeding from the vagina (other than a ‘show’ which is a bloodstreaked mucous discharge common and normal after a vaginal examination when the cervix is ‘ripening’) however if you are uncertain then please phone us to discuss.
+• Fresh red bleeding from the vagina - (other than a ‘show’ which is a blood streaked mucous discharge common and normal after a vaginal examination when the cervix is softening) however if you are uncertain then please phone us to discuss.

-• Baby not moving - If you feel that your baby is not moving as much as normal.
+• Concerns with baby’s movements - If you feel that your baby is not moving as much as normal.

 What happens if my labour does not start within 24 hours of the pessary being inserted?

-If you have not started your labour within 24 hours of having Propess® you will be asked to ring Sara Ward the following day for admission.
+If you have not started your labour within 24 hours of having Propess® you will be asked to ring the ward the following day for admission.
 Following admission, the midwife will assess you and your baby’s wellbeing.

 The midwife will also ask to examine you internally to feel your cervix.
-If your cervix is ripe and starting to open, you will be offered the option to have your waters broken on the delivery unit.
-If this does not make you go into labour, we may advise that you have an intravenous drip to make your contractions come.
+If your cervix is soft and starting to open, you will be offered the option to have your waters broken.
+Your midwife or doctor will discuss the next steps of the induction with you, and you can read more in the Guide to Induction of Labour information leaflet.

-If the neck of your womb is not ready, you will need to stay in the hospital and have more prostaglandin in the form of a vaginal tablet.
-If this is the case, you will be admitted to Sara Ward where your induction of labour will continue.
+If the neck of your womb is not ready, you will need to stay in the hospital and have more prostaglandin in a different form.
+If this is the case, you will be offered admission to Sara Ward where your induction of labour will continue.

 Please feel free to ask any questions before you go home.